 Pro-tip: If you use Workvivo for your social intranet, you can take advantage of Slack’s instant messaging features by integrating the app into your activity feed.
 So even when your team doesn’t have Slack open, they won’t miss out on any important messages!

-Over the last year, we’ve all adjusted to meeting with each other through a screen rather than in person — and this trend is likely to stick.
+Over the past few years, we’ve all adjusted to meeting with each other through a screen rather than in person — and this trend is likely to stick.

 Adding voice and video conferencing tools to your tech stack is a must.
 These tools aren’t just a way for your team to meet up and discuss projects, but they’re also a perfect solution for talking to customers remotely and networking with potential clients.

 Nice to know: If you are using lots of apps, it’s hard to keep track of them all.
 Thankfully, using a tool like Workvivo, you can use the App Launcher to integrate and use apps straight from the dashboard.
-Zoom’s integration with Workvivo allows your team to launch video meetings directly from their social intranet, saving them the time of switching between applications.
+Zoom’s integration with Workvivo allows your team to launch video meetings directly from their social intranet, saving them time by eliminating the need to switch back and forth between applications.

 Collaboration tools are a must-have for any team.